 INTIMAL is an interdisciplinary art research project to create a novel physical-virtual “embodied system” for relational listening.
 Through the artistic practice of telematic sonic performance this system will interconnect people’s bodily motion and voice with people’s memories and dreams of distant locations.

-In the European context of migration and diasporas, and at the intersection of sound art, music cognition, psychology and human-computer interaction, this project is developing INTIMAL: a novel physical-virtual “embodied system” for relational listening.
+In the European context of migration and diasporas, and at the intersection of sound art, music cognition, psychology and human-computer interaction, this project will develop INTIMAL: a novel physical-virtual “embodied system” for relational listening.
 Through the artistic practice of telematic sonic performance this system will interconnect people’s bodily motion and voice with their memories and dreams of distant locations.

 INTIMAL is being developed at the University of Oslo (UiO).
-The project is supported and mentored by UiO’s Alexander Refsum Jensenius and the fourMs – Music, Mind, Motion, Machines interfaculty research group, CRiSAP’S Cathy Lane, Trond Lossius, and Kristin Norderval from the Deep Listening community.
-The project will count on the support from the Bergen Centre for Electronic Art and other organisations in Norway, Spain and the UK.
+The project is supported and mentored by UiO’s Alexander Refsum Jensenius , the fourMs – Music, Mind, Motion, Machines interfaculty research group, RITMO Centre for Interdisciplinary Studies in Rhythm, Time and Motion, CRiSAP’S Cathy Lane, Trond Lossius, and Kristin Norderval from the Deep Listening community.

 The Center for Deep Listening, Rensselaer Polytechnic Institute.